Tibia stress fracture mri

 Tibial stress fractures

-The tibia (shin bone) is the larger, and major weight bearing bone, of the two lower leg bones.
 There has been a progressive increase in incidence as training regimens become more intense, especially in professional athletes.A stress fracture is the final stage of a stress injury and occurs if the bone fails to withstand a repetitive, cumulative loading force and is no longer capable .
 It can occur anywhere within the tibia, but it is most common in the middle to .Stress injuries represent a spectrum of injuries ranging from periostitis, caused by inflammation of the periosteum, to a complete stress fracture that includes a full cortical break.
+Indeed, it seems sometimes to be an arbitrary cutoff between a severe bone contusion, which will contain multiple microfractures, and the actual stress fracture, .
 It was seen in military recruits and was diagnosed with foot pain and swelling.
 If the patient is immobilized for a lengthy period (>3 weeks), the joint will not return to the full range of movement.
 Two musculoskeletal radiologists retrospectively reviewed in consensus the MR findings of 142 tibial stress .
 Transverse stress fracture of a low signal intensity of the proximal tibia with surrounding bone marrow edema of high signal.

 MRI grading systems for bone stress injuries